smspillaz/reading/papers/dl/contrastive/data2vec_a_general_framework_for_self_supervised_learning_in_speech_vision_and_language.md

 Take a standard encoder-transformer and make a copy of it, one teacher and one student.

 The teacher receives the entire input and the student receives the masked input.
-The student must predict the masked latents of the teacher.
+The student must predict the  latents of the teacher corresponding to the mask.
 The teacher is updated by EMA and the student is updated by gradient descent.
 Smooth L1 loss is used for the student targets.

 Note that this is *not* the same as reconstructing your input.
 You are predicting a contextualized representation, since the latents predicted by the teacher have seen the input and its context through non-causal self-attention.